equivalent/equivalent.github.io/_posts/article/2019-11-20-custom-domain-subdomain-for-website-hosted-on-aws-s3.md

 * be sure you replace `/tmp/SOURCE_FOLDER` with where your keep your files on your computer
-* be sure you reploace `s3://www.happy-bunny.xyz/` with the name of your bucket
+* be sure you replace `s3://www.happy-bunny.xyz/` with the name of your bucket

 And run the file with `bash /tmp/create_bucket.sh`